Piyush-linux/pinux/docs/fire/index.md

 features:
   - icon: 🤘
-    title: The Begining
+    title: Data Sentinel
-    details: Lorem ipsum...
+    details: Mastering Advanced File Security
     link: /rock/a-mission/level_1
   - icon: 👋
-    title: I lost my way
+    title: Process Whisperer
-    details: Lorem ipsum...
+    details: Unraveling Advanced System Dynamics
   - icon: 👊
-    title: taijutsu
+    title: Core Sentinel
-    details: Lorem ipsum...
+    details: Decrypting Advanced Boot Sequences
   - icon: 👌
-    title: ninjutsu
+    title: Hardware Ninja
-    details: Lorem ipsum...
+    details: Mastering Advanced Device Management
 ---

 <br/>
 <br/>
 <div class="text-justify">

-The __" F I R E "__ module blazes forth with the intensity of a raging inferno, challenging learners to brave the complexities of the Linux command-line.
+The **" F I R E "** module blazes forth with the intensity of a raging inferno, challenging learners to brave the complexities of the Linux command-line.
 Like skilled alchemists harnessing the power of fire, participants delve into advanced commands, mastering the art of process management, system monitoring, file manipulation, and the arcane craft of shell scripting.
 Here, they forge their skills in the crucible of command-line mastery, emerging as adept wielders of Linux's fiery potential.

 </div>